 More precisely, Poulnabrone is one of less than two hundred Irish monuments belonging to the type we now call 'Portal Tombs' (colloquially, they are sometimes called dolmens, a word derived from Breton).
 As can be said for most of them, its construction, of local limestone, is impressive in its simplicity and its durability.
 Only few Irish Portal Tombs have been systematically excavated so far, but luckily, Poulnabrone is one of them.

-The excavations (in the late 1980s, but published only recently) revealed some precious information about the monument, its use and its date.What is left standing today is only the burial chamber, or part of it.
+The archaeological excavations, in the late 1980s, revealed some precious information about the monument, its use and its date.What is left standing today is only the burial chamber, or part of it.
 The entrance was on the right-hand side (in our image), were the capstone is at its highest.
 The chamber appears to have extended a little further at the back, where a second capstone can be seen lying on the ground.
 The chamber as we see it now was surrounded by an oval cairn of soil and stones, partly burying the burial chamber and altogether creating a much larger monument, perhaps widely visible in the flat landscape surrounding it (depending on vegetation cover).
 The presence of such a cairn, often extending above the chamber itself, is assumed for all or most megalithic tombs: in some cases it survives, but at Poulnabrone it has been eroded away nearly entirely.

 The tomb contained over 14,000 bone fragments, most of them very small, representing the incomplete remains of at least 36 individuals, all of them inhumed and not cremated.
 It is not clear whether they were originally buried at the site or brought from elsewhere, or whether the tomb was cleared out or reorganised once or several times during its use.
 That use occurred in the fourth millennium BC, from about 3,800 to 3,200 BC.
 Mixed in among the bones were various flint and stone tools and weapons, a few bone or antler ornaments and a number of sherds of Neolithic pottery.